denis-kalinin/saltstack-installer/README.md

 - doesn't work on Windows
 - [has bug with Jinja template]

-Saltstack, in common, is more robust and flexible than Ansible, imho!!!
-My tactic is to install Saltstack and its configuration on a host with Ansible.
+Saltstack is more robust and flexible than Ansible, (*imho!!!*) and my tactic is to install Saltstack and its configuration on nodes with Ansible.

 Requirements
 ------------